Mrs. Dahiru has over twenty (21) years post-call experience, with over a decade in the Financial Services Industry.

 Another notable accomplishment of Mrs. Dahiru was that she Co-ordinated the Bank’s pre-Listing activities culminating in the successful listing of the Bank’s shares on the Nigerian Stock Exchange (NSE) in February 2017.
 Accordingly, she assumed responsibility for ensuring that the NSE Listing Rules as well as the provisions of the Investment Securities Act are complied with by the Bank.

 Furthermore, because of her dual responsibility as Company Secretary & Legal Adviser, Mrs. Dahiru has been a pioneer member of the Management Investment Committee, where she has not only learnt the rudiments of Investment appraisals, but also provided insightful advice from the legal viewpoint.
-Accordingly, she has advised on, drafted and reviewed several legal instruments, investment/facility documents, and other routine contracts that formed the basis of the Bank’s financing/investments activities right from inception.
+Accordingly, she has advised on, drafted and reviewed several legal instruments, investment/facility documents/contracts, and other routine contracts that formed the basis of the Bank’s financing/investments activities right from inception.

 She was appointed, with the approval of the Central Bank of Nigeria, as the Chief Complaint Officer of the Bank, with functions similar to that of an Ombudsman.
 She has chaired the Bank’s Procurement Committee for more than 6 years cumulatively; all while serving as a member of Executive Management Committee; Management Investment Committee; Senior Staff Disciplinary Committee; Senior Staff Appraisal Committee; IT Steering Committee; Information Security Steering Committee, Human Resources and Service Improvement Committee.